 "The first Bond film, Dr. No, was released in 1962; it starred the Scottish actor Sean Connery in the title role.
 Connery played Bond in six films altogether; From Russia With Love (1963) and Goldfinger (1964) were the only ones made during Fleming’s lifetime.
 Since that time, five other actors—George Lazenby, Roger Moore, Timothy Dalton, Pierce Brosnan and Daniel Craig—have played the superspy in some two dozen films from EON Productions."

-You can read two of my Crime Beat columns on the late, great thriller writer via the below links:
+You can read three of my Crime Beat columns on Ian Fleming via the below links:

-You can also read my Counterterrorism magazine about Ian Fleming's WWII experience and his creation of the intelligence commando group, 30 Assault Unit, via the below link:
+You can also read my Counterterrorism magazine piece on Ian Fleming in WWII via the below link: